Shoulder Replacement

 Long-term Care for Your New Shoulder

-The most important thing is that you keep your follow-up visits with your surgeon.
-It will take time for you to get back to your normal activities that you did prior to surgery or shoulder injury.
-Depending on the type work you do, you may be able to return to work in 8 weeks.
+Most importantly, keep your follow-up visits with your surgeon and perform your therapy exercises as advised.
+It will take time for you to get back to your normal activities.
+Depending on the type work you do and the type of surgery performed, you may be able to return to work in 8 weeks.
 If you have a physical job, it may be much longer.
 Do not drive until your surgeon says it’s OK.

-The best way to a total recovery is to stay active by walking, dancing, doing yard work, and, if OK with your surgeon, playing golf or swimming.
+The fastest way to achieve total recovery long-term is to stay active by walking, dancing, doing yard work, and, if OK with your surgeon, playing golf or swimming.
 These exercises will increase your strength, flexibility, and build endurance.
+It is important to discuss with your surgeon if there are any restrictions on how much weight you can lift and what activities you should avoid long-term.
+Oftentimes, these long-term restrictions differ depending on the type of surgery you had.

-Total shoulder replacements have a life expectancy of 10-20 years depending on how active you are with your new joint.
-Being very active puts added demands on your new joint.
+Traditionally, shoulder replacements have a life expectancy of 10-20 years depending on how active you are with your new joint.
+Being very active puts added demands on your new joint and may reduce the life of that joint.

 - 3 months after surgery: most patients are reasonably comfortable; have motion of about half of normal, but notice they have some weakness.